Our traders perform on the global stage to create long-term value from our assets

 The global oil and gas market is highly volatile.
 How we handle it has a huge impact on our ability to secure the natural resources and technology the future demands.
 From risk and trade control to analytics and trading, we give our people a wide range of opportunities to demonstrate their strengths and hone their skills in an innovative, fast-paced and performance-driven setting.
 We invest in world-class systems to ensure that information on the supply and demand of oil and gas flows seamlessly to the teams that need it most.

-Military placement programme (MPP)
+Military Placement Programme (MPP)

 BP supply and trading has developed a placement program that gives top military leavers the opportunity to gain commercial experience within our organization.
-If successful in gaining a place on the program, you’ll complete a six month paid placement in which you’ll receive all the training and development you’ll need to deliver
+If successful in gaining a place on the program, you’ll complete a twelve month paid placement in which you’ll receive all the training and development you’ll need to deliver

 Supply and trading has a dynamic and highly skilled workforce, which creates value by combining analysis and commercial innovation with the material asset base of BP.